sjang1594/sjang1594.github.io/_posts/study/Algorithms/2024-03-04-RodCuttingProblem.md

 vector<int> price_table = { 0, 1, 5, 8, 9, 10, 17, 17, 20, 24, 30 };
 ```

+// TODO: Description about mathematical form or Draw Tree

 So, let solve this in naive recursive way

 ```c++